Doctor of Philosophy Degree Program

 Track-Specific Courses

-In addition to the Department-wide Core Requirements, each track requires additional coursework specific to their fields to prepare students to conduct research and serve as leaders.
+In addition to the Department-wide Core Requirements listed above, each research track requires additional coursework specific to their fields to prepare students to conduct research and serve as leaders in their fields.
 Term-by-term offerings vary year by year.
 Always check the Course Directory for the most up-to-date information.
 Additionally, the first-year course content is covered in the annual Written Comprehensive Exams.
 All students may take courses in any of the tracks listed and are encouraged to do so.

 Cancer Epidemiology